 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NCAA III|

 Campus Info & Services

-Rensselaer Polytechnic Institute offers a number of student services including nonremedial tutoring, placement service, day care, health service, and health insurance.
+Rensselaer Polytechnic Institute offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 Rensselaer Polytechnic Institute also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Rensselaer Polytechnic Institute, 40 percent have cars on campus.
 Alcohol is permitted for students of legal age at Rensselaer Polytechnic Institute.

 |Students who have cars on campus||40%|

 |Health insurance offered||Yes|

 At Rensselaer Polytechnic Institute, 65.1 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $24,799.